Italy Day 6: Alice and Milan, Together Again!

 Alice and I standing by the drawings of three Italian women at a corner in the Navigli district including Italian writer and poet Alda Marini in the center.
 The other two Italian women honored are astrophysicist Margherita Hack (right) and actress, playwright, feminist and politician, Franca Rame (left).

+Throughout the years, the Basilica of Sant’Eustorgio, has housed the tomb and relics of the Magi since its building, which were stolen by Fredrick Barbarossa in 1164 and only partially returned to Milan in 1904.
 Probably founded in the 4th century, the church’s name refers to Eustorgius I, the bishop of Milan credited for transporting the Magi relics to the city from Constantinople in 344.
 Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the Basilica and gave them to the Archbishop of Cologne.
 Then, supposedly in 1903, due to the intervention of Cardinal Ferrari some of the sacred remains returned to the Basilica of Sant’Eustorgio.
 (April 27, 2023)

+Throughout the years, the Basilica of Sant’Eustorgio, has housed the tomb and relics of the Magi since its building, which were stolen by Fredrick Barbarossa in 1164 and only partially returned to Milan in 1904.
 Probably founded in the 4th century, the church’s name refers to Eustorgius I, the bishop of Milan credited for transporting the Magi relics to the city from Constantinople in 344.
 Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the Basilica and gave them to the Archbishop of Cologne.
 Then, supposedly in 1903, due to the intervention of Cardinal Ferrari some of the sacred remains returned to the Basilica of Sant’Eustorgio.
 (April 27, 2023)

 Inside the Basilica of Sant’Eustorgio in Milan.
 (April 27, 2023)